Body of 14-year-old girl with stab wounds found in UP's Bhadohi | Law-Order

 Body of 14-year-old girl with stab wounds found in UP's Bhadohi

-The body of a 14-year-old Dalit girl bearing stab wounds was found in Tiwaripur village under the Gopiganj police station limits here on Thursday, police said.
-The girl had gone out in the afternoon and when she did not return for some time, her brother went looking for her and found the body in an agriculture field, Superintendent of Police Ram Badan Singh said.
+The body of a 14-year-old Dalit girl bearing stab wounds was found in Tiwaripur village under Gopiganj police station limits here Thursday, police said.
+The girl had stepped outside the residence in the afternoon and when she did not return, her brother went looking for her and found the body in an agriculture field, Superintendent of Police Ram Badan Singh said.

 - READ MORE ON: